danraskin/danraskin/README.md

 - For instructions on how to explore, see demo project [README](https://github.com/danraskin/citizenkanineapp-demo/tree/main#readme)
 - To see most up-to-date code, see production app [project repo](https://github.com/citizenkanineapp/citizenkanineapp)

 Citizen Kanine is a dog-walking business based in Minneapolis.
-Each morning, 'Pack Leaders' drive pick-up vans scoop up clients' dogs along designated routes.
-On a typical day, the business walks 36+ dogs in small groups around Lake Harriet.

 This custom React web-application integrates the company's scheduling, invoicing, record-keeping, and communications functions.
 The app contains two separate workflows: an admin dashboard and a mobile view for employees.
-The admin portal provides a centralized location for our client to manage employee schedules, client information and scheduling and invoicing.
-The mobile view allows employees to manage the distribution of dogs along pick-up routes on a daily basis, as well efficiently checking in which dogs were walked each day.

 Key Features: